harness/developer-hub/release-notes/harness-platform.md

   A code enhancement has fixed this issue.

 - SMTP configurations with special characters in the SMTP configuration name throw an `Invalid request` error.
-This happens because the SMTP configuration name is used to construct the secret name and secret names should not have any special characters.
+This happens because the SMTP configuration name is used to construct the secret name, and secret names should not have any special characters.
 (PL-31774, ZD-40679)

   This issue has been fixed by replacing special characters in SMTP configuration names with `-` before creating secret.